marbetschar/marco.betschart.name/README.md

 | **Webserver** | Apache HTTPD, NGINX, PHP |
 | **Other** | Apache Tomcat, Adobe ColdFusion, Cloudron |

-#### … as Mobile Developer

-My experience developing mobile first applications running on a smartphone or tablet:
+**… as Mobile Developer**, building mobile first applications running on a smartphone or tablet:

 | Scope | I worked with |
 | :--- | :--- |